HL7/davinci-ra/input/pagecontent/report-generation.md

 #### The Generated Approach

 This approach requires an implementation that adheres to the requirements of this IG to generate the [Risk Adjustment Coding Gap Report].
 The Payer constructs the FHIR [Risk Adjustment Coding Gap Report] and the evaluated resources based on data from *traditional* risk adjustment coding gap reports.
 These *traditional* reports are created by their existing processes using patient and risk adjustment data produced by risk adjustment engines.

-#### The Evaluated Approach

-This de novo approach requires an implementation that includes the [$ra.evaluate-measure] operation and requires [digital Condition Categories (dCCs)](dcc.html).
-The FHIR server is pre-populated with patient data and dCCs.
-The Payer then runs the [$ra.evaluate-measure] operation to produce a [Risk Adjustment Coding Gap Report].
-During the [$ra.evaluate-measure] operation, CQL is executed against the patient and risk adjustment data.
-The resources used by CQL logic evaluation are tracked and included in the final [Risk Adjustment Coding Gap Report].

 ### Usage